 I’ve been planning a trip to Italy with my friends for months.
 We’ve rented a catamaran and will be visiting the Amalfi Coast by the sea.
 To me, a weeklong trip on a boat needs organizing not only for restaurants and sightseeing but also in terms of style.
 This is actually a topic I’ve been thinking about a lot lately and even discussing with my closest friends: How to travel while remaining chic?

 I always like to observe Parisian women whenever I’m at the airport.
 Their travel style is so flawless and laid back at the same time.
 For instance, I never thought that traveling with a lot of luggage was chic, and I think it’s something that most French women would agree about.
 French girls at the airport look exactly the same as they would in the street.
-Usually, their go-to outfit is masculin/féminin, which includes a flattering pair of jeans, a cashmere sweater or a man’s shirt, and a well-tailored jacket, all paired up with a classic piece of luggage such as the Louis Vuitton Keepall or Longchamp Pliage Bag.
+Usually, their go-to outfit is a mix of hard and soft, which includes a flattering pair of jeans, a cashmere sweater or an oversize shirt, and a well-tailored jacket, all paired up with a classic piece of luggage such as the Louis Vuitton Keepall or Longchamp Pliage Bag.
 That’s what I call traveling à la Parisienne!

 Traveling a lot for work lately, I noticed I hated waiting for my luggage at the airport.
 I also live on the fifth floor in Paris and don’t have a lift, so carry-ons are not the best option for me.
 I’ve been looking for a duffel bag and finally put my hands on one that’s practical and has that safari-chic vibe.
 In France, Longchamp bags are a chic, classic, and affordable option, even a go-to for Parisians.